Scevitee/Numerical-Analysis-Quartz/content/index.md

 On this site I will provide:
 - All definitions and theorems in the textbook
-- Reiteration / explanation of code found in the textbook that I found confusing
+- Reiteration / explanation of code in the textbook that I found confusing
 - Reactive examples (using sliders, radio buttons, etc)
 - A modified version of at least one exercise per section